Doctor of Medicine: Austria

 In Austria, medical studies (medicine or dentistry) take six years full-time.
 In medicine, the first two years comprise basic fields of medicine such as anatomy, biology, chemistry, physics, physiology, etc., the next three years consist of all medical fields in the narrower sense with frequent bedside training and medical traineeships while the sixth and last year is dedicated solely to working in a clinic.
 After this, a specific six-year training (e.g. in internal medicine, paediatrics, ENT, pathology) or four year (GP) can be started; without this training, working with patients is forbidden.
 There is no central placement test for said specialist training, only a board-registered spot as a resident/registrar is needed.
-As with all other studies in Austria, there is no tuition but compulsory students' insurance (approx €38 per year).
+As with all other studies in Austria, there is no tuition but compulsory students' union fee (approx €38 per year).
 A specific entrance exam (MedAT, Medizin-Aufnahmetest, medicine acceptance test) has to be taken but is open only once a year in summer; a fee of €110 has to be paid.
 In 2019, 16443 persons registered for the MedAT and 12960 took the test.
 1.680 university places for both medicine and dentistry are offered each year with 95% of all places for EU citizens and 75% for applicants with an Austrian higher education entrance qualification/GCE A-levels.
 Many Germans who are denied studying in their home country try to study medicine in Austria; hence this quota was introduced and approved by the EU as most of them leave upon graduation.

-The title of "Doktor" is granted to physicians (Dr. med. univ., Doctor medicinae universae, Dr. der gesamten Heilkunde = Dr. "of the entire art of healing") and dentists (Dr. med. dent., Doctor medicinae dentinae), who do not possess doctorate degrees, but Master's level 6 year-training, similar to the American MD or DDS. although they have to write a diploma thesis of approx. 50–100 pages.
-In former days the same title was connected to an official doctorate degree in connection with an older study regulation.
+The title of "Doktor" is granted to physicians (Dr. med. univ., Doctor medicinae universae, Dr. der gesamten Heilkunde = Dr. "of the entire art of healing") and dentists (Dr. med. dent., Doctor medicinae dentinae), who do not possess doctorates, but Master's level 6 year-training, similar to the American MD or DDS. although they have to write a diploma thesis of approx. 50–100 pages.
+In former days the same title was connected to an official doctoral degree in connection with an older study regulation.
 The law has been changed in 2002.
 Some of which are published in peer-reviewed journals while others are not.
 A post-graduate research doctorate (Dr. scient. med., Dr. scientiae medicinae, or PhD) can be obtained after a three years post-graduate study at a medical university.

 All doctors may be addressed as "Doktor ______", and the title is usually contracted to "Dr. ______".
 In many everyday-day settings in Austria, also outside the clinic, it is common to address medical doctors solely as "Herr/Frau Doktor" (Mr./Ms./Mrs. doctor) without any specific family name (especially in rural areas and small villages, and by older people), and they are often viewed as the "real doctors".
 Among themselves, MDs do not use "doctor" as an appellation but just "Herr Kollege/Frau Kollegin" (Mr./Ms/Mrs. = "dear" colleague).
 Consistent use of "Doktor" when addressing another medical doctor is seen as confrontative and mockery.